sabir-aspose/words-docs-com/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/create-empty-document-in-npoi/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page describes how to create an empty document using NPOI and compares its behavior to Aspose.Words document creation.

+{{% /alert %}}

 ## Aspose.Words - Create Empty Document

 Call the Document constructor without parameters to create a new blank document.